 When hemorrhoids are very large or arise frequently, the proctologist may indicate surgery, but usually these home remedies are effective and have a long-lasting effect.

-So, to control a hemorrhoid in just 2 days you need:
+So, to control a hemorrhoid quickly you need:

 1. Do a seat bath with warm water